-The situation in the tourism industry of Kamchatka is commented on by Irina Sedova, the head of one of the key companies, the chairman of the Kamchatka Tourism Industry Association.
-The coronavirus pandemic and the ensuing protective measures put the tourism industry in the region on the brink of survival.
-Reservations are massively canceled, the season is in doubt, the safety margin is until June.
+Irina Sedova, the head of one of the key companies, the chairman of the Kamchatka Tourism Industry Association, comments on the situation in the tourism industry in Kamchatka.
+The coronavirus pandemic and the ensuing protective measures have put the tourism business in the region on the brink of survival.
+The armor is being canceled en masse, the season is in question, the safety reserve is until June.

-In these conditions, we are in correspondence with partners in the remote area, offer our programs, advertise tours.
-But we can’t reserve yet, we only make preliminary applications for accommodation facilities.
-Hotels, for the most part, have met us and do not require prepayment.
-Unfortunately, there is no certainty that guests will be able to come to us in July and August - at the height of the tourist season.
-I suppose that as a result of the epidemic, tourist flows to Kamchatka will change significantly in the next one to two years - there will be much fewer foreigners, they will be afraid to travel, and the domestic Russian flow, on the contrary, may increase due to the fact that the borders of Russia will be otherwise closed.
+In these conditions, we are in correspondence with partners on the "remote", offer our programs, advertise tours.
+But we cannot book yet, we make only preliminary requests to the accommodation facilities.
+Hotels, for the most part, met us halfway and do not require prepayment.
+Unfortunately, there is no assurance that guests will be able to come to us in July and August - at the height of the tourist season.
+I suppose that as a result of the epidemic, the flow of tourists to Kamchatka will change significantly in the next one or two years - there will be much fewer foreigners, they will be afraid to travel, and the internal Russian flow, on the contrary, may increase, due to the fact that the borders of Russia will be in one or more otherwise closed.

-In the current circumstances, I recommend travel companies to work for the future: expand their client base, seek new partners, and actively promote their region in anticipation of deferred demand.
-The other day we held a webinar for Russian tour operators and travel agencies on the topic: "Combined group tours in Kamchatka."
+In the current circumstances, I recommend travel companies to work for the future: expand their client base, look for new partners, and actively promote their region in anticipation of deferred demand.
+The other day we held a webinar for Russian tour operators and travel agencies on the topic: "Prefabricated group tours in Kamchatka."
 The event was attended by 370 people.
-In my opinion, the webinar was successful, the colleagues reacted with sincere interest, asked a lot of questions, and found out the details.
-In recent days, I have noted a tendency to increase requests from companies from Moscow, St. Petersburg and other large cities that were previously oriented to travel and did not even think of selling tours to Kamchatka.
-This, of course, instills certain optimism.
+In my opinion, the webinar was successful, colleagues reacted with sincere interest, asked a lot of questions, found out the details.
+In recent days, I have noted a tendency of increasing requests from companies from Moscow, St. Petersburg and other large cities, which were previously oriented to travel and did not even think about selling tours to Kamchatka.
+This, of course, inspires some optimism.

-So far, key players of inbound tourism of Kamchatka with many years of experience and a staff of employees (including our Kamchatintur company as well) continue to pay salaries from their own reserves, largely borrowed.
+So far, the key players of inbound tourism in Kamchatka with many years of experience and a staff of workers (including our company Kamchatintur) continue to pay salaries from their own reserves, largely borrowed.
 It is important to retain qualified personnel, because it is difficult to find them, and it takes years to train.
-It’s sad, but the fact is that soon the money will run out, and, of course, we just have to close and fire people.
-At the moment, there are no any cash receipts at all, since there are no tourists, and we only make money on clients.
-Already, if nothing changes before June 2020, one can confidently predict massive layoffs in travel agencies, unemployment and an increase in the outflow of the population to the mainland.
+Sadly, but true - very soon the money will run out, and, of course, we just have to close down and fire people.
+At the moment there are no receipts of money at all, since there are no tourists, and we earn only on clients.
+Even now, if nothing changes by June 2020, we can confidently predict mass layoffs in travel companies, unemployment and an increase in the outflow of the population to the mainland.